CN3ves/DataScienceNotes/pages/python.md

 ### Identation

+This style of indentation is best practice in most programming languages because it makes programs easier to read, but in Python indentation isn't just a good idea.
+It's the law.
+In Python indentation has semantic meaning.
 Indentation is an important part of the Python syntax.
 Not a lot of languages make the indenting of lines a syntactically meaningful thing, but that is how Python works.
 In other languages, like JavaScript, Java or C, the actual spacing doesn't matter.
 Indentation is used to visually keep track of blocks of text and make the code more human-readable and the program does not consider it.
 However, if an indentation is missing, Python will throw and **IndentationError** and quit.
 In Python, the spacing does matter and indentation is an integral part of Python.
 Indentation is more important in Python than in almost any other programming language.
 Indenting, de-indenting or maintaining indentation is a way of defining the start, end or body of a block of code, respectively.
 The common practice is to use a four space indentation for Python scripts. *Tabs* are strongly disencouradged as Python may not interpret them properly and trow an error.
 So, even tough it looks the same, using *spaces* is much more stable.
 The idea is not to put tabs in the code.
 For this reason, it is important to set the text editor options to auto-indent using spaced instead of tabs.

+It may seem that assigning semantic meaning to indentation whitespace is an odd decision, particularly for programmer experienced working in other programming languages that are designed differently.
+The advantage of giving indentation semantic meaning, though, is that there is no need to use characters like ; to end statements or { and } characters surrounding code blocks to tell the interpreter where a code block starts and ends.
+Indentation should be used properly anyway, so Python enforces proper indentation and uses that indentation to allow the code to looks more like English.

 ```
 number = 3